 *Countryside code: please close gates you find closed.

 ACCOMMODATION Cae'r Saeson has four rooms arranged as bedrooms.
 Upstairs there are two double rooms (one with double bed, one with twin beds) and a smaller room (with a combined single/double bunk bed: one above two below).
-The loft of the back extension also has a double bed settee and a single bed.
-There are six sets of crockery/cutlery, eight of some things, and basic cooking equipment.
+The loft of the back extension also has a double bed settee (foam) and a single bed.
+One of the sitting room sofas also converts into a small double bed.
+There are at least six sets of crockery/cutlery/glasses etc, eight of smost things, and basic cooking equipment.
+There is a shower (gravity fed, thermostatically controlled) in the bathroom upstairs and a toilet/shower room by the back door.

 ELECTRICITY The house has mains electricity.

-HEATING The house has electric storage heaters, usually off in summer, an open fire in the living room, a solid fuel Aga in the kitchen and a small selection of electric fires/heaters.
+HEATING The house has electric storage heaters, usually off in summer, an open fire in the living room, an oil fueled Aga in the kitchen and a small selection of electric fires/heaters.

-WATER The house has a private water supply: a well, plumbed in and electrically/automatically pumped.
-Its water should be perfectly drinkable.
-The supply is piped to a normal water system, hot and cold, flushing toilets, etc.
+WATER The house has its own water supply: a well, plumbed in and electrically/automatically pumped.
+Its water should be perfectly drinkable and supplies a normal water system, hot and cold, flushing toilets, etc.

-COOKING ETC. There is an electric stove as well as the Aga, a microwave oven, an electric kettle, a toaster, a fridge and a fridge/freezer and a dishwashing machine.
+COOKING ETC. There is an electric oven and hob as well as the Aga, a microwave oven, an electric kettle, a toaster, two small fridges and a dishwasher.
+There is also a small freezer permanently on in the low barn should have spare space.

-LAUNDRY There is a washing machine There are launderettes in Porthmadog, Blaenau and, I think, Harlech.
+LAUNDRY There is a washing machine in the back extension.

 CLEANING In general I leave it to users to keep the house clean: they are all friends or friends of friends, most have been before.
-We try to have the house checked by a neighbour between visits, if possible.
+I try to have a neighbour check and clean the house between visits, if possible.

 PETS Pets can be a problem and thus there are rules.
 If you want to bring one please ask first.